So you’re looking to build up your push muscles, and you’ve learned how great it is to train with compound exercises.

-- Grab the parallel bars, and hoist yourself up.
+- Grab the parallel bars (or rings), and hoist yourself up.
 At this point look straight ahead, and contract your stomach muscles (just like you do when you do squats and deadlifts).
 If you’re keeping your abs tight for all of these exercises, you’ll never have to do a crunch again and you’ll still have washboard abs.

-- Cross your legs and bend your knees if you like (so your feet are out behind you), for stability purposes, but keep your head up and look straight ahead.
+- Bend your knees if you like (so your feet are behind you), for stability purposes, but keep your head up and look straight ahead.

 - Keeping your elbows at your side, lower yourself until your triceps are parallel to the floor.
 A lot of websites will recommend you go past parallel, but I think this puts too much strain on your shoulders at a weird angle and can cause injury/discomfort.
 I only go down to parallel and haven’t had any issues, so I’d recommend the same.